Beaches and state parks near Orlando

 • How to get here: Drive 20 minutes east of Orlando via I-4E

-• Best things to do: Scenic Boat tour, Stroll around downtown, Kraft Azalea Garden, Morse Museum, Barnie’s coffee
+• Best things to do: Scenic Boat tour, Stroll Main St, Kraft Azalea Garden, Morse Museum, Barnie’s coffee

 Beautiful lakefront views via Kraft Azalea Park in Winter Park, Florida

 Winter Park is the easiest daytrip from Orlando, considering you do not have to drive more than a half hour.
-The city is known for its’ tree-lined downtown, many parks and preserves, and famous boat tours around beautiful Lake Osceola and Virginia.
+This is an upscale suburb known for its’ tree-lined downtown, many parks and preserves, and famous boat tours around beautiful Lake Osceola and Virginia.

 A few attractions to add to your Winter Park bucket list

-• Scenic boat tour – This has to be number one!
+• Scenic boat tour: Number one thing to do in my opinion.
 Your tour guide will take you on a relaxing pontoon ride around Winter Park’s gorgeous lakes, pointing out notable sights of interest including celeb houses (Mr Rogers house) and Rollins College.
 A relaxing alternative to the theme parks for sure!

-• Downtown Winter Park – Loaded with unique boutique shops, sidewalk cafes, and coffeehouses.
-A gorgeous pace to spend a day shopping and dining.
+• Downtown Winter Park: Main St. is loaded with unique boutique shops, sidewalk cafes, and coffeehouses.
+I love shopping and dining here.
 Check out Central Park, the leafy centerpiece of this thriving downtown district.

-Tons of fantastic restaurants in the area, from Polish, to Indian, to Italian.
+There are tons of fantastic restaurants in the area, from Polish, to Indian, to Italian.
 If you love grilled cheese, a great casual choice is Toasted.
-This cafe serves 10+ varieties of grilled cheese!
+This cafe serves 10+ varieties of grilled cheese.
 As a unique twist, they offer gluten-free bread and vegan cheese substitutions!
-Delicious house cut French fries and tomato soup to go along with your sandwich make this the perfect comfort choice!
-Ethos Vegan Kitchen is super popular as well.
-Lots of healthy goodies here including plenty of GF options.
+Delicious house cut French fries and tomato soup to go along with your sandwich make this the perfect comfort choice.

 Dunedin